data-apis/scipy-2023-presentation/paper.rst

 To this end, we established four objectives for the array API standard.
 1) Increase interoperability such that array-consuming libraries can accept and operate on any specification-conforming array library.
-2) Reduce reinvention and facilitate code sharing and reuse by establishing a common set of standardized APIs and behavior.
-3) Reduce barriers to new array library creation by providing a set of APIs which can be adopted as is.
+2) Reduce reinvention and facilitate code sharing by establishing a common set of standardized APIs and behavior.
+3) Reduce barriers to array library creation by providing a set of APIs which can be adopted as is.
 4) Reduce the learning curve and friction for users as they switch between array libraries.

 We explicitly omitted three notable possible objectives.
 1) Making array libraries identical for the purpose of merging them.
 Different array libraries